-Mesothelioma and other cancer patients often undergo aggressive, toxic treatments in the hopes of extending life expectancy and achieving remission.
-Unfortunately, many cancer patients have found that the treatment side effects can sometimes be worse than the original cancer symptoms themselves.
+Mesothelioma and other cancer patients often undergo potentially toxic treatments in the hopes of extending life expectancy and improving overall quality of life.
+Some cancer patients find that the treatment side effects can sometimes be worse than the original cancer symptoms themselves.
 Studies have found that cancer patients often see a decrease in quality of life after starting treatment because of how their body reacts both during and after treatment on a number of levels including physical, mental and emotional.

 Patients will experience different side effects depending on their personalized treatment plan, and each individual may have a unique reaction to their treatments.
 As side effects may arise, patients should keep in close contact with their health care team, so they can recommend treatments, lifestyle changes or possibly different doses to improve quality of life and lessen the severity of these side effects.

 Chemo brain, also referred to as cognitive impairment or cognitive dysfunction, is one of the most common side effects cancer patients experience.
 Patients report having difficulty remembering things after chemotherapy, though patients who have undergone radiation and other treatments have also noted similar symptoms.
 A number of factors can influence brain function for cancer patients like their age, nutrition, other illnesses or infection, as well as other symptoms or side effects from treatment.

 The effects of chemo brain can vary.
 Patients have reported forgetting common words, having difficulty concentrating and multitasking, memory lapses and taking longer to complete even simple tasks in everyday life.
 When these effects start, how long they last and the severity of these problems can vary widely by patient.
 For some patients, chemo brain symptoms may be short-term memory issues, but for others the effects can be long lasting.

 There is no treatment for chemo brain, but doctors have recommended some other methods to help patients cope and combat such side effects.